 If you'd like to ship your waterfowl/poultry/gamebird to me, you must follow the steps below, and keep in mind that shipping your dead waterfowl/gamebird can be risky: if you do not CONTACT ME AND DISCUSS SHIPPING YOUR BIRD PRIOR TO ACTUALLY SHIPPING IT, IT CAN RESULT IN A ROTTEN BIRD THAT CANNOT BE MOUNTED.
 I am not liable for any birds that are damaged or unusable if we did not discuss the shipping prior or if you did not use the shipping methods listed below.

 1) freeze your bird.
 Review my prices page.

 2) Print out and completely fill out a federal migratory bird tag.
-Click here to access a printable PDF of the tag.
+Download and print out the one below.
 Fill out one tag per bird.
 For my own personal record keeping, please fill one of these out even if your bird is farm raised or an upland gamebird/turkey.
-Remember to sign the tag!
-Even though the PDF for the bird tag does not include a spot for your hunting license number, please write it down if possible somewhere on the tag if it was a bird that you hunted.
 Thanks a lot!

 3) Call or email me to let me know that you will be sending a package my way.
 Please DO NOT ship your bird out until you have confirmed this with me.
 Please leave a message if I do not answer the phone, and I will call you back.